Comparing Flued Gas Heaters vs Unflued Portable Gas Heaters – Reviews

 Both are available in either natural gas or LPG models.

-What is the difference between flued vs unflued gas heaters and which one should you buy?
+What is the difference between flued gas heaters vs unflued gas heaters (portable gas heaters) and which one should you buy?

 Here is a review of the pros and cons for you to consider when you decide on which type of heater is right for you:

-Unflued gas heaters are typically much more energy efficient than flued models and have higher Energy Star ratings.
+Unflued gas heaters (portable gas heaters) are typically much more energy efficient than flued gas heaters and have higher Energy Star ratings.

 Unflued gas heaters are also less expensive, as they do without any flue kit and the installation is much faster.